 Please contact Dr. Bertrand Boussert for next steps.

-Here's who to contact if you have any questions about studying at Georgia Tech-Lorraine:
+Here's who to contact if you have any questions about studying at Georgia Tech-Europe:

-- For questions on passport, visa requirements, and the logistics of studying on the Lorraine campus for graduate students, please contact Alina Opreanu.
+- For questions on passport, visa requirements, and the logistics of studying on the Lorraine campus for non-dual degree graduate students, please contact Alina Opreanu.

-- For dual-degree students with questions on housing, please contact Elise Bastien.
+- For questions on reserving housing in Metz, please contact Elise Bastien.

 - For questions on passport, visa requirements, and the logistics of studying on the Atlanta campus for graduate students, please contact Corinne Guyot.